metabase/metabase/docs/administration-guide/06-collections.md

 ### Pinning things in collections
 ![Pins](images/collections/pinned-items.png)

-One great new feature in Metabase is that you can now pin the most important couple of items in each of your collections to the top.
-Pinning a dashboard or question turns it into a big, eye-catching card that will help make sure that folks who are browsing your Metabase instance will always know what's most important.
+One great feature in Metabase is that you can pin the most important couple of items in each of your collections to the top.
+Pinning an item in a collection turns it into a big, eye-catching card that will help make sure that folks who are browsing your Metabase instance will always know what's most important.

 Any user with curate permissions for a collection can pin items in it, making it easy to delegate curation responsibilities to other members of your team.
-To pin a dashboard or saved question, you can either click and drag it to the top of the page, or click on its menu and choose the pin action.
-(Note that sub-collections and pulses can't be pinned.)
+To pin something, you can either click and drag it to the top of the page, or click on its menu and choose the pin action.
+(Note that collections themselves can't be pinned.)

 ### Setting permissions for collections
 Collection permissions are similar to [data access permissions](05-setting-permissions.md).
 Rather than going to the Admin Panel, you set permissions on collections by clicking on the sharing icon in the top-right of the screen while viewing the collection and clicking on `Edit permissions`.
 Only Administrators can edit collection permissions.
 Each [user group](05-setting-permissions.md) can have either View, Curate, or No access to a collection: